ncarrillo/xanite/README.md

 If you want to contribute as a developer, please contact us in discord

 ## Credits
-Developed by @FreePalestine1970 and @Yebot32 on Telegram.
+Developed by @FreePalestine1970,@Yebot32 and Mr Polonium on Telegram.
 Special thanks to all Xanite supporters.

 ## Disclaimer